yuvalmar16/Personalized-Music-Playlist-Generation/README.md

    You can also explicitly tell the agent:
    *remember that I love The Weeknd*
    *remember that I don’t like rock*
    *remember that I prefer calm playlists at night*

+   You can also ask the agent what your current preference profile looks like after a playlist is generated,
+    and request updates or changes to it at any time.

+    Example:
+    “What does my preference profile look like right now?”
+    “Update my profile so I prefer more indie and less pop.”

    Your profile updates dynamically based on your interactions.

+5. - **Per-User Memory**
+  The system stores a **separate preference profile for each user**, identified **only by their name**.
+  When you reconnect and type the same name, your profile is automatically loaded.
 ---

 # Enjoy your personalized music assistant 🎵